 - 1.1.
-Section 28(6) of the Act requires Fylde to put in place arrangements by which allegations of failure to comply with the code can be investigated and under which decisions on allegations can be made.
+Section 28(6) of the act requires Fylde to put in place arrangements by which allegations of failure to comply with the code can be investigated and under which decisions on allegations can be made.
 This protocol sets out Fylde's arrangements.
-It was adopted at the council meeting held on XXXXX. - 1.2.
-Words used in this protocol have the same meanings as in chapter 7 of part 1 of the Act.
+It was originally adopted at the Audit and Standards Committee meeting held on 26 November 2020.
+This revision was approved by the Standards Committee on XXX. - 1.2.
+This document should be read alongside the code.
+The code sets out the behaviours which councillors are expected to adhere to. - 1.3.
+Words used in this protocol have the same meanings as in chapter 7 of part 1 of the act.
 In addition, the following words have the meanings given below:

-Act The Localism Act 2011 Chairman The chairman of the committee Code The code dealing with the conduct of Members adopted by Fylde or (as applicable) a relevant parish council under section 27(2) of the Act Committee Fylde's Audit & Standards Committee, or any other committee of Fylde to which the powers under chapter 7 of part 1 of the Act have been delegated Complainant The person making an allegation Fylde Fylde Borough Council Independent Person A person appointed for the purposes of section 27(6) of the Act Investigating Officer A person to whom the monitoring officer has referred an investigation under paragraph 7.1 of these arrangements, or the monitoring officer undertaking an investigation herself Member A member or co-opted member Monitoring officer Includes a deputy or any other officer carrying out the functions of the monitoring officer in her place if he monitoring officer has recused herself under paragraph 3.4 below Parish council A parish council for which Fylde is the principal authority Qualifying criteria The criteria set out in paragraph 4.2 of these arrangements Relevant parish council Where an allegation concerns the conduct of the subject member as a parish councillor, the parish council concerned Subject member The member whom the allegation is against
+Act The Localism Act 2011 Chairman The chairman of the committee Code The code dealing with the conduct of members adopted by Fylde or (as applicable) a relevant parish council under section 27(2) of the act Committee Fylde's Standards Committee, or any other committee of Fylde to which the powers under chapter 7 of part 1 of the act have been delegated Complainant The person making an allegation Fylde Fylde Borough Council Independent Person A person appointed for the purposes of section 27(6) of the act Investigating Officer A person to whom the monitoring officer has referred an investigation under paragraph 7.1 of these arrangements, or the monitoring officer undertaking an investigation themself Member A member or co-opted member Monitoring Officer Includes a deputy or any other officer carrying out the functions of the monitoring officer in their place if the monitoring officer has recused themself under paragraph 3.4 below Parish Council A parish council for which Fylde is the principal authority Qualifying Criteria The criteria set out in paragraph 4.2 of these arrangements Relevant Parish Council Where an allegation concerns the conduct of the subject member as a parish councillor, the parish council concerned Subject Member The member whom the allegation is against